kubevela/kubevela.github.io/docs/getting-started/core-concept.md

 ### Trait

-Triat are plugable operations that can attach to Component, for example: scaler for replicas(manual and auto), PVC, gateway, DNS and so on.
+Trait are plugable operations that can attach to Component, for example: scaler for replicas(manual and auto), PVC, gateway, DNS and so on.
 You can draw out-of-box Trait from the ecosystem or simply customize by [Trait Definition](../platform-engineers/oam/x-definition#traitdefinition).

 ### Workflow